 At Iona, we celebrate successes.
 We encourage growth.
 We collaborate on challenges.
 And not just when it comes to the job.

 It’s not uncommon for an Iona employee to say that being a part of the team is like being a part of a family.
 That’s because when you work for Iona, you work for an organization of passionate, kind, and talented people who genuinely care about you.
 We’re a dynamic and diverse group of social workers, fundraising gurus, clinical nurse care managers, advocates, data enthusiasts, program specialists, foodies, artists, theater-goers, writers, happy hour devotees, dog lovers, bakers, and much more.
 So what brings us together?
-Our shared commitment to older adults and caregivers.
+Our shared commitment to older adults and care

 If that sounds like you, we encourage you to take a look at the job and internship opportunities below.
 Please note that there may be times in which there are no available positions.
 If that’s the case, please visit our website again in the future to learn of other opportunities, or follow us on Facebook for job announcements.
 You are also welcome to send a resume and cover letter to firstname.lastname@example.org.